 I, like many other before me, move off peripherally, thinking that if herbage has roots they must be supported on, in, something, in the end after a rather circumlocutory trajectory across the perhaps eight stretches of swamp I managed to fill only one of my boots with water, reckon that’s success in my book.

 Just when I was starting to look for a map to work out how much more wading might be required the answer offered itself: none, that was the boat landing, the swingbridge, the hut.

 I agree with DOC the best move is not to bridge the swamps, it’s fragile landscape, better they use the old 1930s road and boardwalks to Mason Bay than turn this Freds Camp track into a proper WW1 quagmire.

-Still only 2:30, the day has returned to that blue sky familiarity, so plenty of time to proceed up the overwhelmingly grandiose named Rocky Mountain, should more appropriately be termed Pebbly Knob.
+Still only 2 30 pm, the day has returned to that blue sky familiarity, so plenty of time to proceed up the overwhelmingly grandiose named Rocky Mountain, should more appropriately be termed Pebbly Knob.
 I finally sight one of the island’s white-tailed deer, you can see why they are referred to as “Grey Ghosts”.
-The climb is sharp enough but my ascension muscles are well tuned these days and 550m isn’t much without a pack.
+The climb is sharp enough but my ascension muscles are well tuned these days, and 550 m isn’t much without a pack.

 The bonus on the way down is to spot a kākā, a large native parrot, must be close to being endangered these days with its bright orange splashes on their belly and strangely silver head feathers in this late afternoon light.